Desertification: Better managed grazing

 Restored grasslands store CO_{2} from the atmosphere as organic plant material.
 Grazing livestock, usually not left to wander, consume the grass and minimize its growth.
 A method proposed to restore grasslands uses fences with many small paddocks, moving herds from one paddock to another after a day or two in order to mimic natural grazers and allowing the grass to grow optimally.
 Proponents of managed grazing methods claim that increasing this method could increase carbon content of the soils in the world's 3.5 billion hectares of agricultural grassland and offset nearly 12 years of CO_{2} emissions.
 However, many researchers have contested such claims and stated that it does not reverse desertification nor offset its emissions.

+Agrivoltaics

+Researchers in northern China have suggested that strategically placed agrivoltaic systems can support desert ecosystem function, even in low-precipitation areas.
+A 2025 peer reviewed study published in Scientific Reports reported that microbial count, soil quality and nutrient content had improved "most prominently" under integrated agrivoltaic systems, when compared with non-solar plantings and solar-only installations in the Kubuqui desert, which receives only around 12 inches (~300 mm) of annual rainfall.
+The researchers attributed these differences to shading from the panels, which reduced soil temperature and limited evaporation, to the panels' windbreaker effects, which prevented sand from burying vegetation, and to the interaction with planted vegetation, which together created a more favourable microclimate than the comparison systems.
+A 2 GW agrivoltaic project in Inner Mongolia is planned to apply these principles at scale, aiming to combat desertification by restoring vegetation, stabilizing sand dunes, and reducing dust storm intensity and wind speeds.

 History

 The world's most noted deserts have been formed by natural processes interacting over long intervals of time.
 During most of these times, deserts have grown and shrunk independently of human activities.
 Paleodeserts are large sand seas now inactive because they are stabilized by vegetation, some extending beyond the present margins of core deserts, such as the Sahara, the largest hot desert.

 Historical evidence shows that the serious and extensive land deterioration occurring several centuries ago in arid regions had three centers: the Mediterranean, the Mesopotamian Valley, and the Loess Plateau of China, where population was dense.

 The earliest known discussion of the topic arose soon after the French colonization of West Africa, when the Comité d'Etudes commissioned a study on desséchement progressif to explore the prehistoric expansion of the Sahara Desert.
 The modern study of desertification emerged from the study of the 1980s drought in the Sahel.